Rewarded Advertising in 2017: The Good, The Bad & The Ugly

 So when working with incentivized traffic, keep the following in mind:

 1) Know what you’re buying.
-Track the performance of incentivized traffic versus other media sources, and try to get an understanding of whether a media source you’re working with mixes incentivized and non-incentivized traffic.
+Measure the performance of incentivized traffic versus other media sources, and try to get an understanding of whether a media source you’re working with mixes incentivized and non-incentivized traffic.

 2) If you are not sure whether the traffic you are buying includes incentivized sources, check the ad formats in the “publisher” section of the ad network you are buying from and use this info to guide your questions.
 If you are still unsure, take a deep dive into the raw data and see if there are certain patterns like an unnaturally steep drop in user engagement after the first app open compared to other media sources, or sub-publishers within the same network.

 3) If you use incentivized ads to monetize your app, make sure to include the revenue in your ROI measurement.

 4) Most importantly, make sure you focus on ROI and you are measuring the right metrics.
 A low CPI is meaningless if the users don’t engage with your app in a way that meets your business goals.